-Even with the best efforts to manage resources efficiently, every business will end up with some unwanted materials which need to be taken off site.
+Even with the best efforts to manage resources efficiently, every business will end up with some unwanted materials which need to be taken off-site.
 It is essential to know whether these fall within the legal definition of “waste” or “hazardous waste”.
-This toolkit provides guidance for classifying waste.
-It includes links to key references, templates and detailed information available on this product.
+This toolkit provides guidance on classifying waste.
+It includes links to key references, templates and detailed information.

 Why is it necessary to classify waste?